sghuang19/ee326-sp21/README.md

         for k in range(ch)]).reshape(row, col, ch)
 ```

-However, `Python` provides a variety of flexible bit operation, and `NumPy` offers `frompyfunc()` function to conduct an operation over the total array.
+However, `Python` provides a variety of flexible bit operation, and `NumPy` offers `frompyfunc()` function to conduct an operation over the total array, and also supports the broadcasting of bit operators.
 In such case, we may directly utilizing bit shifting operators.

 For obtaining the most significant bits, simply do bit right shift.